 In September 2020, the Company entered into an agreement with Vico Therapeutics B.V., which gives us a world-wide, exclusive, royalty-bearing, sublicensable license in the field of the prophylactic and therapeutic use of antisense oligonucleotide for the treatment of Fuch's Endothelial Corneal Dystrophy caused by a trinucleotide repeat, under certain patent rights of Vico Therapeutics B.V.
 In partial consideration of the rights and licenses granted by the license agreement, the Company is required to make annual maintenance payments.
-Unless terminated earlier in accordance with this the license agreement, the agreement will stay in effect until the expiration of all of the licensed patent rights.
+Unless terminated earlier in accordance with the terms of the license agreement, the agreement will stay in effect until the expiration of all of the licensed patent rights.
 The license agreement may be terminated by either party in the event of an uncured breach by the breaching party.
 Vico Therapeutics B.V. may terminate the license agreement if the Company applies for an order or an order is made declaring the Company bankrupt or granting the Company suspension of payments, or a liquidator is appointed for the Company, or the Company is dissolved, liquidated, or ceases to carry on all or a substantial part of its business or a decision is taken to that effect, or in the event uncured payment defaults.
+The development of this candidate has been suspended per the strategic shift in focus as announced in August 2022.